even-devs/sswe-dec24-app-project/README.md

 - As a user, I must be able to print a pdf of the generated invoice (without the present watermark of course)

 #### Project Instructions
-- Create a private repo named `eve-invoicer`
+- Create a private repo named `even-invoicer`
 - Update the README.md of your project to include any special instructions for us to run the project
 - Complete the project and add `even-devs` to the repo as a contributor
 - Share the repo link in the application